A near-linear time approximation scheme for geometric transportation with arbitrary supplies and spread: Reduction to minimum cost flow in a sparse graph

 Suppose \(\Delta_{P'}\ge \frac{\eps_0\Delta}{3n^8}\) and Rule 3 applies.
 We compute the point subsets and their lists going into each child cell by splitting \(P'\) one dimension at a time.
 Specifically, for each dimension, we search the relevant linked list from both ends simultaneously for the position of the split.
 In doing so, we find the right position to split in time proportional to the less populated side of the split.
 In the same amount of time, we also perform individual deletions and insertions to make the other linked lists for the points on the less populated side; what remains of the original linked lists are the points going to the more populated side.
 Eventually, we pass along the lists we construct when computing subtrees for children of \(C\).

-We spend \(O(\log{n})\) time per node in addition to the time spent searching, inserting, and deleting points from lists when applying Rule 3.
-However, every time a point moves to a new data structure, the number of points in its cell drops by a factor of at least~\(2\).
-We spend \(O(m+n\log{n})\) time total implementing Rule 3. \end{proof}
+We spend constant time per point moving to a new list data structure when applying Rule 3.
+Recall the most populated child cell inherits the data structure from its parent.
+Therefore, whenever a point moves to a new data structure, the number of points in its cell drops by a factor of at least~\(2\).
+So every point gets touched at most \(\log{n}\) times and we spend \(O(m+n\log{n})\) time total implementing Rule 3. \end{proof}

 We define a type of sub-quadtree of \(T^*\).
 A \EMPH{simple sub-quadtree} is a sub-quadtree consisting of a cell \(C\) that either is the root of \(T^*\) or is randomly shifted independently of its parent along with a maximal set of descendent cells of \(C\) that were \emph{not} shifted independently of \(C\) (i.e., Rule 2 was never applied to create descendent cells of \(C\) in the sub-quadtree).